contagon/handbook/handbook/29-meetings-in-the-church.md

 #### 29.2.2.6 Selecting and Orienting Participants

 _Selecting Participants._ The bishopric selects members to participate in sacrament meetings.
 Most opportunities to participate are given to ward members.
-If the bishopric invites members from outside the ward to speak, the guidelines in [38.8.22](38-church-policies-and-guidelines.md#38822-guest-speakers-or-instructors) should be followed.
+If the bishopric invites members from outside the ward to speak, the guidelines in [38.8.23](38-church-policies-and-guidelines.md#38823-guest-speakers-or-instructors) should be followed.

 Members of the bishopric regularly invite youth to speak in sacrament meeting.
 Youth should speak briefly (about five minutes each) on assigned gospel subjects.
 They should prepare their own talks, though the bishopric may encourage parents to help.

-The bishopric usually invites missionaries to speak in sacrament meeting just before they depart and when they return (see [24.8.1](24.md#2481-temple-recommends); [24.10.3.2](https://www.churchofjesuschrist.org/study/manual/general-handbook/24-preparing-and-recommending-missionaries?lang=eng¶=title_number81-p167#title_number81)).
+The bishopric usually invites missionaries to speak in sacrament meeting just before they depart and when they return (see [24.8.1](24.md#2481-temple-recommends) and [24.10.3.2](https://www.churchofjesuschrist.org/study/manual/general-handbook/24-preparing-and-recommending-missionaries?lang=eng¶=title_number81-p167#title_number81)).
 The bishopric makes it clear that this is a regular sacrament meeting and is not to be a missionary farewell or homecoming.
 The bishopric plans and conducts these meetings.
 Family members and friends of the missionary are not invited to speak.
 However, other departing or returning missionaries or other members may be invited to speak.

 The bishopric schedules high councilors to speak as assigned by the stake president.
 The stake president determines the frequency of such assignments.
 It is not necessary for high councilors to speak in sacrament meeting every month.